stevesh24/expectancydrivingdata/README.md

 Analyses of these data has been presented at Vision Sciences Society, May 2015, St. Petes Beach, FL (handout.pdf): <br>
 Shimozaki, S. S., Hutchinson, C. V., Swan, E. , & Mahal, J. (2015).
 Aging effects on expectancy use in driving scenes as assessed by the ideal observer.

+"Expectancy map.jpg" gives an example of one expectancy map when observers were asked to indicate where they expect a sign for directions.

+"Fits to models.jpg" give the fits for younger and older observers to a Bayesian model for this task.
+A fit to the weighted model indicates optimal use of expectancy information, and a fit the equal models indicates no use of expectancy information.
+The results suggest that younger observers use expectancy, but the older observers did not.
+See the poster in "handouts.jpg" for more information.

 Any questions about the dataset may be sent to: ibshimo2@gmail.com